pytransitions/transitions/README.md

 ### <a name="states"></a>States

 The soul of any good state machine (and of many bad ones, no doubt) is a set of states.
 Above, we defined the valid model states by passing a list of strings to the `Machine` initializer.
 But internally, states are actually represented as `State` objects.
+States are initialized *once* when added to the machine and will persist until they are removed from it.

 You can initialize and modify States in a number of ways.
 Specifically, you can: